Know Your Goal

 The CouchSurfing app also has a feature called Hangouts, which allows you to see fellow users who are near you.
 You can ask them to hangout and make plans to meetup.

 In most big cities, InterNations hosts meetings every month or so.
 Their events were always popular among expats when I lived in Peru.
-In Tenerife—where I live now—they have events every month (whereas the CouchSurfing meetup is every week).
+In many cities they have events every month.
 They try to bring together people from all different countries—a gold mine for meeting new people.

 This site has events for people based on shared interests.
 I used to go to a writers Meetup in Madrid and listen to people complain about unpublished YA manuscripts and getting page views on their blog about recipes for raising a vegan child abroad.
 But it was always interesting.